wewewe08/ParaKeys-App/README.md

 # ![parakeet](https://github.com/wewewe08/parakeys_app/assets/31106392/25c248a9-fdfe-4875-8dbe-59b6777b1b19) ParaKeys

 A quick little application I made in 1-2 days!
+Purpose was to learn about Python UI (tkinter) and to practice python in general.
+- Icon was drawn in Aseprite.
+- Title font is Alagard.

 ## features
 - displays all keyboard inputs at real-time